radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

     - publish a recipe to private ghcr.io/radius-project/private-recipes/<recipe>
     - Deploy the recipe as part of the functional test using github app token to authenticate ghcr.

+## Security
+With this design we enable username-password based authentication for OCI compliant registries, we let the users manage secrets.
+For secret rotation users need to re deploy the Applications.Core/secretStore resource with updated credentials.

 ## Development plan